Author: Jarod Bona

 Justice Stevens correctly points out that the engineers’ attempt to justify their restraint “on the basis of the potential threat that competition poses to the public safety and the ethics of its profession is nothing less than a frontal assault on the basic policy of the Sherman Act.”
 (695).
 I like the way he put that—no hesitation, no lawyerly wavering, but a clear “frontal assault” on the core purpose of the antitrust act itself.
 He’s right.

 An antitrust case is not the place to debate whether competition is good or bad.
 Congress has already decided that it is how we are ordering our economy: “The assumption that competition is the best method of allocating resources in a free market recognizes that all elements of a bargain—quality, service, safety, and durability—and not just the immediate cost, are favorably affected by the free opportunity to select among alternative offers.”
 (695).

 Pay attention to this line: “the statutory policy precludes inquiry into the question whether competition is good or bad.”
 (696).

-Although decided almost forty-years ago, the case is very relevant today and is constantly cited.
+Although decided almost forty-years ago, the case is very relevant today and is constantly cited, as we saw in the NCAA v.
+Alston case.
 Different groups, usually a professional organization or board of one type of another, often try to get away with clearly anticompetitive restraints, then argue that they are above the federal antitrust laws because “they,” in particular, are very important and without these restraints, the world will collapse as their customers are incapable of evaluating their or their competitors’ services.

 As Justice Stevens said, in my own words, “It’s Hogwash.”